zeThijs/NMRiH-Translation-Files/README.md

 ### autotranslate.py info:
 A python cli script that will automatically translate translation files you feed it, based on language codes.
-Uses MyMemory to dump translations with unknown accuracy') You can use it to add your map's translations
+Uses MyMemory to dump translations with unknown accuracy. :trollface:
+You can use it to add your map's translations